DanielDiazHernandezPP/ProntoPagaDocs/docs/Notificaciones/webhooks.md

 deprecated: false
 hidden: false
 metadata:
-  title: Receive notifications about your transactions
+  title: Webhooks | ProntoPaga Docs
   description: >-
     Set up a webhook to receive notifications about the status of your transactions.
 Add the URL of the endpoint in the `confirmation URL`